Ring acquires smart LED light company Mr. Beams

 Ring founder James Siminoff says that the tech will help with Ring’s larger goal of making neighborhoods generally safer, as well as protecting individual houses.
 The small, easy to install lights can be used virtually anywhere, letting homeowners easily create networks of lighting that can illuminate the area should they detect any motion, which might help ward off anyone intending to do any wrong.

-Mr. Beams will operate separately as an independent division within Ring, the company says, and will release products under its own brand as well as under Ring’s. the financial terms of the deal were not disclosed.
+Mr. Beams will operate as an independent division within Ring, the company says, and will release products under its own brand as well as under Ring’s. the financial terms of the deal were not disclosed.

 0